CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.2 IS revision for federal authorities.md

 Thereafter, all measures of the test plan or all topics of the test topic list SHOULD be tested.
 If so, the intended test methods SHOULD be used.
 If the IS audit team identifies deviations from the documented status for a selected sample, the sample SHOULD be extended as needed until the issue is resolved.

-During on-the-spot audits, IS auditors should never actively intervene in systems themselves or give instructions for changes to the subject of the audit.
+During on-the-spot audits, IS auditors should never actively intervene in systems themselves or give instructions on changes to the subject of the review.

 All essential facts and information about source, information and submission requests as well as conducted meetings SHOULD be recorded in writing.